 Management of IP Addresses Blocking¶

-Wallarm’s version of Kubernetes Ingress controller is based on the community-supported NGINX Ingress controller for Kubernetes, so the majority of recommendations found in the official Ingress controller documentation and in the public Internet are also applicable to the Wallarm’s Ingress controller.
+Wallarm’s version of the Kubernetes Ingress controller is based on the community-supported NGINX Ingress controller for Kubernetes, so the majority of recommendations found in the official Ingress controller documentation and on the public Internet are also applicable to Wallarm’s Ingress controller.

 After enabling the IP blocking functionality the WAF will provide the following additional features: